This is an evergreen list of FAQ’s. Scroll down to see a fully expanded list of all questions and responses.

 Yes.
 All New York State laws including those regarding drugs and alcohol apply.
 POrtalBurn, LLC does not condone ANY illegal activity.
 While we are creating a temporary community with its own rules, this community coexists within an area of real laws.

 Question: Who is responsible for monitoring minors at Theme Camps and events?

 The Theme Camp or server is responsible for identifying minors at all events.
 If you are serving alcohol you must check wristbands of anyone you are serving to be sure that they are of legal age.
 This is worth repeating: If you are serving alcohol, you MUST check wristbands.
 Do not serve minors.
 Period.

 Question: Will there be dumpsters, trash cans, or trash removal of any kind?

 No. This is a 100% pack it in, pack it out event.
 You are responsible for every piece of trash you generate.
 It is our Civic Responsibility to ensure our event does not negatively impact the community around us.
 DO NOT dump your trash at local businesses.
 This was an issue for our 2016 event.
-This behavior could potentially put our event at this location at risk, so we will look for local refuse centers where you can bring your trash and will share details as they unfold.
+This behavior could potentially put our event at this location at risk.

 Have a ‘camp trash plan’.
 You are strongly encouraged to discard any product packaging prior to arrival to minimize your trash.
 Remember to bring trash bags and make use of reusable supplies.
 Burn your burnables.
 Avoid bringing glass containers.
 If you smoke, bring your own portable ashtray.
 Keep trash and food in your camp covered and closed to avoid attracting wildlife.
 Leave No Trace means you bring it out with you.
 It does not mean you leave it bagged up expecting the POrtalBurn volunteers to take care of it after you leave.